-The American Pageants’ Judging Criteria is unique because it offers a variety of categories for the express purpose of providing a totally fair, balanced and thorough judging format.
+The American Pageants’ Judging Criteria is unique because it offers a variety of categories for the express purpose of providing a balanced judging format focused on achievement.

-Service & Achievements in School & Community includes candidate’s list of participation in and contributions to school clubs and organizations as well as external community involvement.
-Items listed may include student government, peer-assistance or civic activities such as 4-H, church involvement, and all volunteer work.
-Leadership qualities will be stressed in the review of the resume.
+This two-page resume includes a candidate’s list of participation in and contributions to school clubs and organizations as well as external community service.
+Items listed may include student government and other school clubs, civic activities such as 4-H, church involvement, and all volunteer work.

 Candidates enrolled in school will submit their most recent end-of-year report card or transcript.
 If the candidate has academic accolades (such as SAT scores, class rank, valedictorian status, etc) or professional or workforce experience, that information should be included on the provided one-page resume.